 In May 2017, the 2017 Long Term Incentive Plan was approved by shareholders, providing for the grant of 1,757,040 shares of stock-based awards.
-This amount includes 757,040 shares previously available for issuance under the 2005 Director Stock Option Plan and the 2011 Stock Option Plan, plus an additional 1,000,000 shares.
-The LTIP provides a
+This amount included 757,040 shares previously available for issuance under the 2005 Director Stock Option Plan and the 2011 Stock Option Plan, plus an additional 1,000,000 shares.
+In May 2021, the Amended and Restated 2017 Long Term Incentive Plan was approved by shareholders, providing for an increase in the number of shares of stock with respect to which awards may be issued under the plan from 1,757,040 to 3,144,774.
+The LTIP provides a flexible framework that permits the development and implementation of a variety of stock-based incentives which enables the Company to base awards on key performance metrics as well as to further align its long-term incentive compensation with peers and shareholder interests.